-But unless it is allowed that race and culture, pace Roger Scruton and others, bear some transmissible relation to each other, enjoy some minimum degree of congruence, some agreeable Gemütlichkeit, then reductio ad absurdum immediately knocks on the door.
+But unless it is recognised that race and culture, pace Roger Scruton and others, bear some transmissible relation to each other, enjoy some minimum degree of congruence, some agreeable Gemütlichkeit, then reductio ad absurdum immediately knocks on the door.
 The key to Scruton’s theory of their absolute separation is assimilation: the process by which the immigrant becomes similar to the host, who then in turn ceases to be host and becomes instead fellow citizen on equal terms.
 Integration then follows naturally from assimilation.
 This is nice in theory, but it suffers from two crippling objections.
-The first is that nowhere on earth has the first stage of the process, assimilation, been observed to go to completion.
+The first is that nowhere on earth has even the first stage of the process, assimilation, been observed to go to completion.
 Indeed how could it, when it is deliberately undermined by the relentless state-sponsored cant of ‘diversity’?
-We are many and one at the same time!
+We are many and one at the same time.
 And to return to the laboratory, the French experience of assimilation has been woeful.
 The same could be said of Germany.
-The English, at least, make no pretence to it.
+The English, at least, make no pretence about it.